-- From the west to east (from Ecuador to Brazil), they roam everywhere in the Amazon rainforest.
-In fact, the highest population of jaguars are found there.
+- From the west to the east (from Ecuador to Brazil), they roam everywhere in the Amazon rainforest.
+The highest population of jaguars is found there.

 - For researchers, the Amazon rainforest is the best site to monitor the population of jaguars through camera traps.
 As jaguars have elusive nature and it often becomes difficult for researchers to check on them.

-- Jaguars share the habitat of Amazon rainforest with pumas.
+- Jaguars share the habitat of the Amazon rainforest with pumas.
 Both the big cats have almost similar behavior.
-However, the use of different areas at different intervals of the day minimize their interaction.
+However, the use of different areas at different intervals of the day minimizes their interaction.

 - Jaguars have special adaptations to survive in the hot and wet climate of the Amazon rainforest.
 They are excellent swimmers and climbers as the Amazon rainforest is full of flooded areas and waterways.

-- From small fish to caiman crocodile, and from birds to large mammals, jaguars hunt a wide range of prey in the Amazon rainforest.
+- From small fish to caiman crocodiles, and from birds to large mammals, jaguars hunt a wide range of prey in the Amazon rainforest.